MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-429-Certification-Compliance-Enforcement-Consumer-Products-Commercial-Industrial-Equipment/subpart-C-Enforcement/section-429.134.md

 (ii) If the certified case volume is found to be invalid, the average measured case volume of the units in the sample will be used as the basis for determining the minimum integrated energy factor allowed for the basic model.

-(g) *Air-cooled small (≥65,000 Btu/h and \<135,000 Btu/h), large (≥135,000 Btu/h and \<240,000 Btu/h), and very large (≥240,000 Btu/h and \<760,000 Btu/h) commercial package air conditioning and heating equipment - verification of cooling capacity.* The cooling capacity of each tested unit of the basic model will be measured pursuant to the test requirements of part 431 of this chapter.
+(g) *Air-cooled small (≥65,000 Btu/h and \<135,000 Btu/h), large (≥135,000 Btu/h and \<240,000 Btu/h), and very large (≥240,000 Btu/h and \<760,000 Btu/h) commercial package air conditioning and heating equipment—verification of cooling capacity.* The cooling capacity of each tested unit of the basic model will be measured pursuant to the test requirements of part 431 of this chapter.
 The mean of the measurement(s) will be used to determine the applicable standards for purposes of compliance.

-(h) *Residential boilers - test protocols for functional verification of automatic means for adjusting water temperature.* These tests are intended to verify the functionality of the design requirement that a boiler has an automatic means for adjusting water temperature for single-stage, two-stage, and modulating boilers.
+(h) *Residential boilers—test protocols for functional verification of automatic means for adjusting water temperature.* These tests are intended to verify the functionality of the design requirement that a boiler has an automatic means for adjusting water temperature for single-stage, two-stage, and modulating boilers.
 These test methods are intended to permit the functional testing of a range of control strategies used to fulfill this design requirement.
 Section 2, *Definitions,* and paragraph 6.1.a of appendix N to subpart B of part 430 of this chapter apply for the purposes of this paragraph (h).

 (1) *Test protocol for all products other than single-stage products employing burner delay.* This test is intended to verify whether an automatic means for adjusting water temperature other than burner delay produces an incremental change in water supply temperature in response to an incremental change in inferred heat load.

-(i) *Boiler setup* - (A) *Boiler installation.* Boiler installation in the test room shall be in accordance with the setup and apparatus requirements of section 6 of appendix N to subpart B of 10 CFR part 430.
+(i) *Boiler setup*—(A) *Boiler installation.* Boiler installation in the test room shall be in accordance with the setup and apparatus requirements of section 6 of appendix N to subpart B of 10 CFR part 430.

 (B) *Establishing flow rate and temperature rise.* Start the boiler without enabling the means for adjusting water temperature.
 Establish a water flow rate that allows for a water temperature rise of greater than or equal to 20 °F at maximum input rate.